Landowners

 Step 4

-Once the landowner confirms their interest we will work with the landowner and their solicitor to agree Heads of Terms (HOTs) and an option to lease the lands.
-The option to lease is typically for a period of five years.
-This timeframe allows the developer to secure the required planning permissions and grid connection rights to construct the project.
-An initial payment is made once the lease option is signed.
+Once the landowner confirms their interest, we will work with the landowner to sign the lease agreement for the land.
+The due diligence period is typically for a period of two to five years.
+An initial payment is made once the lease agreement is signed.

 5